leonseng/cntlm-docker/README.md

-# cntlm Docker
+# Cntlm Docker

-cntlm in a Docker image.
-Runs on Alpine Linux with the [Alpine cntlm community package](https://pkgs.alpinelinux.org/package/edge/community/x86/cntlm).
+Cntlm in a Docker image.

 To build the image, run `docker build -t leonseng/cntlm:latest .`.